Questions About Alcohol and Erectile Dysfunction? Ask an Expert

 Quick Facts on Alcohol and Erectile Dysfunction

 - Alcohol abuse in men can cause impaired testosterone production and shrinkage of the testes (i.e. testicular atrophy).

-To get help for erectile dysfunction and premature ejaculation, call Boston Medical Group today at 1.800.337.7500.
-Many men are able to regain full sexual function and are able to please their partner the same day as their initial visit!
+Many men are able to regain full sexual function and are able to please their partner after just one treatment!